Raymon-Watson/D2C-Skincare-Analysis--SQL/results/key_findings.md

 - 2025 Feb, Apr, May, Jun, Aug, Sep, Nov which accounts for more than half the year.

 The above is also in agreement with the number of orders by month, suggesting that the total revenue underperforms during the first half of both years due to a lower number of overall orders.
+(Also confirmed by a rolling 3-month average revenue).

+## Channel breakdowns
+### Payment method
+By far the most common payment method is UPI, accounting for 41.12% of the payment methods used.
+The second-most is via Credit Card, only accounting for 20.56%.

+### Sales channel
+Ordering via website is the most common sales channel, accounting for 55.84% of the sales channels.
+In comparison, Mobile App accounts for 35.52%, and Marketplace for 8.64%.